 Long-term benefits of addiction treatment programs

 Individualized treatment programs provide long-term benefits that extend beyond the duration of the program.
 The skills and strategies that individuals learn during treatment can help them manage their anger in their daily lives, which can improve their relationships and quality of life.
-Additionally, the tools that individuals learn during Barbiturates rehab (and other rehab programs) can help them prevent future relapses and manage stress more effectively.
+Additionally, the tools that individuals learn during barbiturate rehab (and other rehab programs) can help them prevent future relapses and manage stress more effectively.

 Other ways that help with coping with anger during recovery